-Another benefit when living in Missouri is its low cost of living.
-It even earned the 10th spot in the country for affordable living and, as a result, is well below the national average for cost.
-You can enjoy paying for lower utilities, groceries, rental fees, and other necessities.
+Another benefit when living in Missouri is its afffordable living.
+It even earned the 10th spot in the U.S. for affordable living and, as a result, is well below the national average for cost.
+You can enjoy affordable utilities, groceries, rental fees and other necessities.
 Housing prices and housing costs are lower as well.
 They also have a progressive income tax system which contributes to the low cost of living and a lower median home value compared to national averages.

 While Missouri generally has a lower average household income compared to some other states, it’s still easy to have more in savings at the end of the day.
 Living in a very affordable area means you’re not pressured when it comes to paying for your day-to-day living expenses.
 Meaning you can save money, even in the bustling Kansas City metro area.